 Corn is literally in everything.
-You can’t go through a day without encountering corn in one form or another, whether it’s the hand soap in your bathroom (both the plastic bottle and the cleanser itself), your morning bowl of cereal, the gas in your car made in part of ethanol, the aspirin you take for a headache, the crayons your kids draw with, or the roasted corn you serve as a side dish for dinner (and it fed the cow you fixed as the main dish, too).
+You can't go through a day without encountering types of corn in one form or another, whether it's the hand soap in your bathroom (both the plastic bottle and the cleanser itself), your morning bowl of cereal, the gas in your car made in part of ethanol, the aspirin you take for a headache, the crayons your kids draw with, or the roasted corn you serve as a side dish for dinner (and it fed the cow you fixed as the main dish, too).

 In 2017, the United States produced 14.6 billion bushels of corn.
 Most of that produce went to places other than your dinner table, such as livestock feed and industrial products, but corn is still a staple of human consumption from breakfast all the way through snack time.
 And because we rely on corn for so many things other than eating, the diversity in corn grown in the U.S. has decreased.
 Large corn farmers are producing the corn needed for feed and fuel and food products like corn starch and corn syrup, which is not the corn we eat off the cob.

 There are six types of corn kernels: flint, flour, dent, pop, sweet, and waxy.
 Flour corn is mostly grown in the Andean region of South America and is used to make corn flour.
 Waxy corn is grown in China and has a texture that is more like glutinous rice.
 Grab some butter and salt, and let's look at some of the different types of corn and how a few farmers are trying to keep corn diversity alive.

 1. Dent Corn